prakamya-mishra/prakamya-mishra.github.io/_posts/2020-11-24-AI-Sarcasm.md

 *Fig. 5.
 Overall hybrid network of CASCADE.
 [Hazarika, Devamanyu, et al. (2018)](https://www.aclweb.org/anthology/C18-1156.pdf)*

 [Hazarika, Devamanyu, et al. (2018)](https://www.aclweb.org/anthology/C18-1156.pdf) proposed CASCADE that utilizes a composite method of both content and context-based modeling for sarcasm detection in the online discussion forum Reddit.
 CASCADE uses user embeddings that encode the stylometric and character traits of the users.
 When used alongside content-based feature extractors like Convolutional Neural Networks (CNNs), they saw a big boost within the classification performance on an outsized Reddit corpus.

-[Rajadesingan, A., Zafarani, R., & Liu, H. (2015)](https://ashwinrajadesingan.com/files/SarcasmDetection.pdf) addressed sarcasm detection on Twitter by leveraging behavioral traits intrinsic to users expressing sarcasm.
-They identified such traits using the user’s past tweets.
-They employ theories from behavioral and psychological studies to construct a behavioral modeling framework tuned for detecting sarcasm.
-They also identified different sorts of sarcasm and demonstrated how these forms are manifested on Twitter.
-They introduced behavioral modeling as a replacement, effective approach for detecting sarcasm on Twitter.

 ![pamungkas-patti-2018-nondicevosulserio]({{ '/assets/Blog/Blog1/pamungkas-patti-2018-nondicevosulserio.png'| relative_url }})
 {: style="width: 100%;" class="center"}